• Skip to primary navigation

 20120425-164022.jpgSometimes you meet someone and feel an instant connection.
 This phenomenon happened to me recently when I met Robert.
 He talked about his love of cooking and about his most recent undertaking, making borekas, pockets of dough with tasty fillings.
 I too had been busy in my kitchen making a similar dish, kreplach, which also entails lots of dough folding.
 I admire the enthusiasm and skill that Robert has at his age.
 Robert is 12 years old and is my friend's son.
 So, a kindred spirit in the kitchen can be of any age.

 Robert agreed to share his borekas recipe and photos.
 I'm happy he did because I love to eat borekas (also spelled bourekas) as an appetizer or snack.
 The dough is similar to a flaky pie crust-- yum!
 I like that the dough is baked, so it's healthier than a deep-fried appetizer and just as delicious.
-Robert's borekas are filled with ground meat, but borekas can also be filled with cheese or potatoes.
+Robert's borekas are filled with ground meat, but borekas can also be filled with spinach and cheese or potatoes.
 Borekas can be assembled ahead of time and kept in the refrigerator or freezer until you are ready to bake and serve.

 Making borekas is a family affair at Robert's house.